 Now it's time to break up the feta and mix it through the cooked pasta.

 Feta cheese doesn't melt in the oven - that's why it's so great for baking.
 But, it does still go beautifully gooey in the middle, and gets lovely crispy bits around the edges.

 Just keep mixing until everything's nice and smooth.

 Step 4: Add some veg (if you want to)

-You could eat your baked feta mac and cheese right away, if you want to keep it plain.
+You could eat your baked pasta right away, if you want to keep it plain.
 It will already be creamy and salty and cheesy and utterly delicious.

 But I like to try to get some veg into my meals wherever I can, and sometimes it's nice have something to break through the creaminess a bit.
 So I added some halved cherry tomatoes and some fresh spinach, and returned the pan to the oven for another ten minutes or so.